JieHeJessie/VoteCounting/README.md

 ```
 Right-click on Run All 'Tests' with coverage

-Output: 100% (all logic store in domain file)
+Output: 100% (all logic functions store in domain file)